Summertime offers unique tax and money saving opportunities for the whole family.

-What you need to know: Not all savings accounts are created equal.
-When the Fed increases the interest rate, your saving account rate should also go higher…immediately.
-But this is not always the case.
-If your bank is slow to raise your savings rate, be willing to monitor and shift funds to a bank that does.
+What you need to know: If your bank is slow to raise your savings rate, be willing to monitor and shift funds to a bank that does.
 Just make sure the funds are still FDIC insured and are kept at a reputable bank.

 What you need to know: You must hold an I bond for at least 12 months before redeeming it.
 And although you can redeem it after one year, you’ll have to pay a penalty worth the interest of the previous three months if you redeem the bond within five years.
 And remember, you must be prepared to pay the penalty if you need the funds for an emergency.